Asem River: Hydrology

-Asem river is one of the three main rivers in the Subang Regency.
-There are a total of 21 rivers and 61 tributaries in the watershed area of (Daerah Aliran Sungai/DAS) Ciasem of 731.091 km2.
-Compared to the other two main rivers - Ci Punegara and Ci Lamaya - Asem river and its many tributaries all flow only within the Subang Regency.
-The river has a total length of 60 kilometer until northern coast.
+Asem River is one of the three main rivers in the Subang Regency.
+There are a total of 21 rivers and 61 tributaries in the watershed area of (Daerah Aliran Sungai/DAS) Ciasem of 745 km2.
+Compared to the other two main rivers - Ci Punegara and Ci Lamaya - Asem River and its many tributaries all flow only within the Subang Regency.
+The river has a total length of 60 kilometer until the northern coast.

 Geography

-The river flows in the northwest area of Java with predominantly tropical monsoon climate (designated as Am in the Köppen-Geiger climate classification).
-The annual average temperature in the area is 25 °C. The warmest month is September, when the average temperature is around 28 °C, and the coldest is July, at 24 °C. The average annual rainfall is 2810 mm.
-The wettest month is January, with an average of 454 mm rainfall, and the driest is September, with 14 mm rainfall.
+The river flows in the northwest area of Java with a predominantly tropical monsoon climate (designated as Am in the Köppen-Geiger climate classification).
+The annual average temperature in the area is 25 °C. The warmest month is September when the average temperature is around 28 °C, and the coldest is July, at 24 °C. The average annual rainfall is 2810 mm.
+The wettest month is January, with an average of 454 mm of rainfall, and the driest is September, with 14 mm of rainfall.